Most Popular

 • Educational credentials and Educational Credential Assessment (ECA) report for foreign qualifications

-• Language test results (IELTS, TOEFL, TEF, or other approved tests demonstrating CLB 7 or higher)
+• Language test results (IELTS, CELPIP, TEF Canada, TCF Canada, or PTE Core demonstrating CLB 7 or higher in all four abilities)

-• Work experience documentation (employment letters, contracts, pay stubs, tax records covering past 10 years)
+• Work experience documentation (employment letters on company letterhead, contracts, pay stubs, tax records covering the past 10 years)

-• Medical examination results from approved panel physician
+• Medical examination results from an IRCC-approved panel physician

 01